brettin/DepMap-Experiments/README.md

+# Python Environment
+The python environment is set up for for my host and should be changed according to your host environment.

+	sh/env.sh

+# Multiple Choice Experiments
+Running a multiple choice evaluation of the model's understanding of DepMap cell lines.

+	py/model_name_eval.py
+	py/model_disease_eval.py

+Aside from the cell-line name, these are of interest: df[['OncotreeLineage','OncotreePrimaryDisease','OncotreeSubtype','Age','Sex','PatientRace', 'PrimaryOrMetastasis']]

 # DepMap-Experiments
 Experiments preparing data for fine-tuning and RAG using DepMap data

-Aside from the cell-line name, these are of interest: df[['OncotreeLineage','OncotreePrimaryDisease','OncotreeSubtype','Age','Sex','PatientRace', 'PrimaryOrMetastasis']]

-# to chunk for parallel execution
+## to chunk for parallel execution

     ls model_pdfs/*.pdf | head -n 2048 > pdf.files